zikman23/map-animation/README.md

 ## Roadmap of Future Improvements

-The data was manually extracted using the WMATA API.
-I would like to implement and better way to access the data for this project.
-I would also like to implement live tracking of the bus locations, labels for the stops, and a line that traces the route shown for better visibility.
+The code has been updated to pull the bus stop location data fromt the WMATA API, as opposed to the manual data that was hardcode before.
+I have also added labels when clicking on each stop that show the stop name and the lat/lon info.
+Coming next is a line that traces the route shown for better visibility.
+Down the road, I might implement live tracking of the bus locations.

 ## Languages